Wall St. sinks as yuan slide inflames U.S.-China trade dispute

 Volume on U.S. exchanges was 9.41 billion shares, compared with the 6.8 billion average for the full session over the last 20 trading days.

-Reporting by April Joyner; Additional reporting by Saqib Iqbal Ahmed and Sinéad Carew in New York and Medha Singh and Arjun Panchadar in Bengaluru; Editing by Saumyadeb Chakrabarty, Steve Orlofsky and Dan Grebler
+Reporting by April Joyner; Additional reporting by Saqib Iqbal Ahmed and Sinéad Carew in New York and Medha Singh and Arjun Panchadar in Bengaluru; Editing by Steve Orlofsky, Dan Grebler and Bill Berkrot